mlegore/ssb-afterparty/README.md

 ## Components

-index.js
+### index.js

-This class takes an input client and allows plugins to be attached to it (provides use and \_flumeUse methods)
+This class takes an input channel and output channel and gives you a promise to an extendable sbot pipe to attach plugins to

-plugify.js & flume.js
+### plugify.js & flume.js

-These modules
+These modules emulate sbot's plugin system and flumeDb for view creation (provides use and \_flumeUse methods)

-connect.js
+### connect.js

-This module provides methods to augment a running client instance by attaching a view channel or api.
+This module provides methods to augment a running client instance by attaching a view channel or api. pipeIn takes an input channel and augments the passed in api with the methods available over the channel. pipeOut creates a muxrpc service and connects it to a channel. fromInputChannel creates a new api muxrpc from a channel toOutputStream creates a muxrpc service channel from an api inStream creates a stream that when pulled to, extends api, easy to pass this around

     //
     // In the main thread